dbrac/url_shortener/readme.md

 # UI Preview

-Here are some example screenshots of the user inferface:
+Here are some example screenshots of the user interface:

 ![alt text](images/image-1.png)